Jofra Archer strikes for Sussex to push England Test claims

 After impressing with the bat on Sunday, he got hold of the ball for the first time on Monday and took a wicket during his second spell, trapping left-hander Emilio Gay leg before.

-Archer, whose Test career has been derailed by a string of injuries, got through 10 overs in the afternoon session at Chester-le-Street, posting figures of one for 19, including five maidens.
+Archer – whose Test career has been derailed by a string of injuries – finished with one for 28 from his 14-over spell, which included six maidens.

+“Now I know my body can hold up to it, the mental part of the game (is a greater issue),” Archer told BBC Radio Sussex.

+“Over the next couple of days I’m going to have a battle with it.
+It’s all good.
+I’ll keep trucking along.

 England will be watching Archer’s progress keenly as there is a hope he could feature in the five-match Test series against India this summer ahead of a winter Ashes tour of Australia, where the fast bowler’s pace and bounce will be a valuable commodity.